 Do you access your email account from multiple computers?
 Have you added a smartphone to the mix as well?
 If so, you should be aware of IMAP.
 IMAP-enabled email accounts offer better email handling than old-fashioned POP email accounts.

-Both POP and IMAP are communication methods used between email programs, like Apple’s Mail or Microsoft’s Entourage, and an email server.
+Both POP and IMAP are communication methods used between email programs, like Apple’s Mail or Microsoft’s Outlook, and an email server.
 POP has been around for many, many years.
 It works just fine, but it’s model is outdated.
 IMAP was developed around the realization that people increasingly want to check their mail from multiple computers (or cell phones or other devices).
 Thus, some or all of your email is stored on the server, not on just one computer.
 Then you can set up a home computer, a work computer and a smartphone to all access (view) that email (using IMAP).
 You’ll see the same list of messages on each device plus you’ll see which messages are “new” or have the “replied to” mark next to them.
 If you delete a message from one device, it’ll be deleted from the server, then subsequently from each of the other devices when they next talk to the mail server.
 In other words your Inbox stays synchronized across multiple devices.
 This same type of synchronization can be set up for other mail folders like Drafts, Sent, and Trash, as well as saved messages.

 IMAP is very useful.
 Personally, I think everybody should be using IMAP, even if you’re only using one computer currently.
 If you’re interested in using IMAP you could contact your email provider.
 Not all email providers offer IMAP service.
 Or if they do offer it, they sometimes charge more since IMAP requires increased storage space on the server and increases the server’s workload.